 At the beginning of his mandate, President Fox established the Presidential Office for Mexicans Abroad (OPME) whose main focus was to promote Mexican businesses, invest in areas of high emigration and manage remittances.
-The innovative feature of this office was that the Director (directly responsible to the President) managed the relations with the diaspora directlynot the consular network anymore.
+The innovative feature of this office was that the Director (directly responsible to the President) managed the relations with the diaspora directly, not via the consular network anymore.
 However, the OPME lacked both human and material resources to be effective and for this reason it was decided in 2002 to integrate the PCME and the OPME in one single entity called the Institute of Mexicans Abroad (IME).
 The IME’s goal was to foster a strong relationship between the emigrant communities and the Mexican state for the benefit of both (González Gutíerrez 2003).

-The IME has been active in promoting Mexican American leadership by holding conferences with Latino leaders to discuss possible cooperation between IME and migrant organizations.
-The IME has also granted the Ohtli leadership awards that Mexico’s recognition of the role performed by association leaders.
-Other programs have been put in place by IME to allow migrants to access distance-learning programs with the possibility credits at Mexican institutions.
-In addition, IME has sought to establish partnership with US health organizations to raise awareness among the communities (Smith 2008).
+The IME has been active in promoting Mexican American leadership by holding conferences with Latino leaders to discuss possible cooperation between the IME and migrant organizations.
+The IME has also granted the Ohtli leadership awards that show Mexico’s recognition of the role performed by association leaders.
+Other programs have been put in place by the IME to allow migrants to access distance-learning programs with the possibility of earning credits at Mexican institutions.
+In addition, IME has sought to establish partnership with U.S. health organizations to raise awareness among the communities (Smith 2008).

 One of the IME’s biggest achievements has been to contribute to the recognition of Mexican consular ID cards as a valid form of identification by the U.S. Department of Treasury, many financial institutions and U.S. authorities on the local and state levels.
 Indeed, the security restrictions put in place after the attacks of September 2001 greatly increased the need for undocumented Mexican migrants in the US to hold some form of identification.
-The Mexican government soon introduced a new card with enhanced security features and the IME, along with other Mexican agencies and migrant associations, then started to lobby in favor of its widest acceptance possible in the U.S. Despite the opposition of anti-immigrant politicians who suggested that the card would facilitate terrorist access to the territory, this lobbying effort proved fruitful.
-The card thus became highly desirable and almost 1.2 million cards were issued in 2002 alone (Waldinger 2008; Smith 2008)
+The Mexican government soon introduced a new card with enhanced security features and the IME, along with other Mexican agencies and migrant associations, then started to lobby in favour of its widest acceptance possible in the U.S. Despite the opposition of anti-immigrant politicians who suggested that the card would facilitate terrorist access to the territory, this lobbying effort proved fruitful.
+The card thus became highly desirable and almost 1.2 million cards were issued in 2002 alone (Waldinger 2008; Smith 2008).

-The most innovative feature of the IME is the creation of the Consultative Council (CCIME) integrating 105 community leaders elected in 45 constituencies by the emigrants themselves, 10 representatives of the most influential Latino associations in the U.S., 10 special advisors and 32 representatives of Mexico’s federal entities.
-The CCIME is organized around seven working groups (business, education, legal affairs, political affairs, health, border issues and the media) and its main task is to make recommendations to the tate with regard to issues concerning the communities.
+The most innovative feature of the IME is the creation of the Consultative Council (CCIME), integrating 105 community leaders elected in 45 constituencies by the emigrants themselves, 10 representatives of the most influential Latino associations in the U.S., 10 special advisors and 32 representatives of Mexico’s federal entities.
+The CCIME is organized around seven working groups (business, education, legal affairs, political affairs, health, border issues and the media) and its main task is to make recommendations to the state with regard to issues concerning the communities.
 Altogether the CCIME embodies the very goal set out in the creation of IME, which is to stimulate dialogue between the state and the emigrants but also to foster cooperation between the associations themselves (as they often had little contact).
-The CCIME has attracted criticism from members of the emigrant community and regional politicians expressing doubts about its leverage and legitimacy (Escobar 2005; Santamaría Gómez 2007) .
+The CCIME has however attracted criticism from members of the emigrant community and regional politicians expressing doubts about its leverage and legitimacy (Escobar 2005; Santamaría Gómez 2007) .